barbatus/typescript/README.md

 TypeScript is transpiled into ECMAScript 5 and CommonJS modules by default.

-Default TypeScript compiler options that current compiler has:
+All together default TypeScript compiler options of this compiler looks like:
 ````json
 {
   "module": "commonjs",